rkirk903/MCA-2024/README.md

 # Week 7
- > Task 1 Modify your MEI document according to the schema that you have created.
-Where possible, enrich your data by linking it to existing authorities
+ > **Task 1: Modify your MEI document according to the schema that you have created.
+Where possible, enrich your data by linking it to existing authorities**

 Download yy further edited MEI file [here](https://github.com/rkirk903/MCA-2024/blob/master/data/week7)

- > Task 2 Render your revised MEI metadata along with your score on an HTML page.
+ > **Task 2: Render your revised MEI metadata along with your score on an HTML page.**

 See my linked HTML page,[here](https://rkirk903.github.io/MCA-2024/metaRAW.html)

 [View HTML File](https://rkirk903.github.io/MCA-2024/metaRAW.html))

-> discuss why you have made the choices you made.
+> **Discuss why you have made the choices you made.**

 * My chosen piece of music is within the public domain and so all transcriptions should remain in the public domain for the fair use of anyone , It is in the public domain as Tchaikovsky - the composer- has been dead for longer that 50 years.
 The use of this piece is only for the use of this project for educational and research purposes.